 We know that most tenants have continued to pay rent; this has been assisted by the Government’s furlough scheme and as the measures reduce, there is a risk that tenants will build unsustainable arrears if additional support is not provided.

-The NRLA commissioned research company Dynata to conduct a survey of 2,027 private rented sector tenants in England and Wales on our behalf.
+The NRLA commissioned research company Dynata to conduct a survey of 2,243 private rented sector tenants in England and Wales on our behalf in July 2020.
 The research shows:

-- 90% have paid their rent as usual since lockdown measures were introduced.
-London tenants most affected, but 80% have continued to pay full rent
+- 87% have paid their rent as usual since lockdown measures were introduced.

 In addition, we know that a number of landlords are unable to regain possession, even in cases of anti-social behaviour, domestic abuse or significant arrears accrued before the coronavirus restrictions.
 We are sharing case studies on social media and our website, as well as using them in lobbying; submit yours here.

 Why should I contact my MP?